RIAEvangelist/node-phidget-API/docs/Spatial.md

 #Phidget Spatial Sensor
 The PhidgetSpatial library makes for intuitive and lightning fast development without any compromise.
 All sensors on this board should be primed for accurate use, here are the [acceleration](http://www.phidgets.com/docs/Accelerometer_Primer), [gyroscopic](http://www.phidgets.com/docs/Gyroscope_Primer), and [magnetic field](http://www.phidgets.com/docs/Compass_Primer) primer guides.
-For a quick start into your Spatial project see this [basic Manager example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/spatial.js).
+For a quick start into your Spatial project see this [basic PhidgetSpatial example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/spatial.js).

 ##Methods